-- Bee Meadow: Stroll beneath the historic Catalpa Allée that was planted by Henry and Robert Tubbs in 1910.
+- Bee Meadow: Stroll beneath the historic Catalpa Allée that was planted by Henry and Robert Tubbs’ father Ben in 1910.
 A nearby wet meadow is filled with asters, goldenrod, and joe-pye weed in summer and fall.

-- Cottage Garden: Across from the Tubbs House Front door: Colorful annuals, perennials, grasses, vegetables, shrubs, vines, and tender plants create an informal yet exuberant design from spring through fall.
+- Cottage Garden: Across from the Tubbs House Front door: In line with the main axis of the house, this garden is an asymmetrical composition of small trees, shrubs and colorful annuals, perennials, grasses, vegetables, vines and tender plants to create an informal yet exuberant design from spring through fall.
 An arbor provides a shaded place to enjoy the birds and butterflies.

 - Cypress Lawn: Follow the path beyond the Tubbs House and visit this shady glade with a large pecan and big-leaf Japanese butterbur provides a tranquil view of a woodland pool and waterfall.
 Bald cypresses tower above historic Japanese maples that provide a blaze of color in fall.

 - Hacklebarney Field: The entrance to the arboretum is home to oaks, willows, flowering trees, and wildflowers.
 Several paths provide the perfect excuse to explore the rolling meadow.

 - Hillside Pasture: A pictorial view of the Tubbs House awaits visitors to this meadow of native grasses dotted with dogwoods, magnolias, and shadbush.
 The upright Eastern red cedars add a rustic air of formality.
 Asters and goldenrod abound in late summer and fall.